Safezone-Cartons/oreilly-katas-2024/ADRs/SystemArchitecture.md

 *Positives*

-- Set ups are decentralized and can work independently
+- Setups are decentralized and can work independently
-- Each Nurse Station has its own autonomouse setup
+- Each Nurse Station has its own autonomous setup
-- Can be specificly modifiied per use case (ie. one bigger unit)
+- Can be specifically modified per Use-Case (i.e. one bigger unit)
 - Processing happens where the action is taken place
 - More failure tolerant compared toa centralized system

 *Negatives*

 - We require more setup time
 - Higher maintenance time when running device updates
-- higher initial cost
+- Relatively high initial cost